officialJCReyes/dell-esxi-plex/README.md

 [Download](https://github.com/Jackett/Jackett/releases)
 **Path:** C:\ProgramData\Jackett\JackettConsole.exe
 **Start directory:** C:\ProgramData\Jackett

 ![alt text](https://imgur.com/uQZXsg2.jpg "Jackett NSSM")

+Save the NSSM settings and when you're back the command prompt, type *nssm start Jackett*.
+Open a new browser tab and head to 127.0.0.1:9117
 Port 38085

 ## Pi-Hole
 This part of the project is not necessary, but it is something I wanted to do to block analytics, tracking, malware and other unwanted items as a result of ads.
-This will not only protect your computer but any device that connects to your network, be it a smart TV, smart phone, console etc. You can find out more about this project [here].(https://pi-hole.net/)
+This will not only protect your computer but any device that connects to your network, be it a smart TV, smart phone, console etc. You can find out more about this project [here](https://pi-hole.net/).

 ## Final Remarks